wcasper/math406spring2024/_topics/013-laplace-equation.md

 Inside $$\Omega$$, harmonic functions feature two important properties: the Mean Value Property and the Maximum Principle.

 The value of a function which is harmonic in $$\Omega$$ is determined by the value of the function on the booundary $$\partial\Omega$$.
-Geometrically in two dimensions, a harmonic function looks like what happens when you stretch rubber over a cut up tin can.
+Geometrically in two dimensions, a harmonic function looks like what happens when you take a wooden box and sand down the sides unevenly, so that the height of each side is described by some function.
-If we saw the sides of the box down so that the height at each point is $$f(x,y)$$, and then stretch our rubber as tight as possible, the surface we end up with is a solution of Laplaces equation.
+Then if you stretch a rubber sheet oveer the top and pull it as tight as possible, the resulting surfce is a solution of Laplace's equation.

 <p align="center"><img width=400 src="fig/013-solution-visual.png"/></p>